microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

 ### ```Some values could use the default value```
 - ```service-cluster-ip-range```: Please specify an ip range that does not overlap with the host network in the cluster.
 E.g., use the 169.254.0.0/16 link-local IPv4 address according to [RFC 3927](https://tools.ietf.org/html/rfc3927), which usually will not overlap with your cluster IP.
 - ```storage-backend```: ETCD major version.
 If you are not familiar with etcd, please do not change it.
 - ```docker-registry```: The docker registry used in the k8s deployment.
 To use the official k8s Docker images, set this field to gcr.io/google_containers, the deployment process will pull Kubernetes component's image from ```gcr.io/google_containers/hyperkube```.
-You can also set the docker registry to openpai.docker.io, which is maintained by pai.
+You can also set the docker registry to openpai.docker.io (or docker.io/pai), which is maintained by pai.
 - ```hyperkube-version```: The version of hyperkube.
 If the registry is gcr, you could find the version tag [here](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/hyperkube?gcrImageListsize=50).
 - ```etcd-version```: The version of etcd.
 If you are not familiar with etcd, please do not change it.
 If the registry is gcr, you could find the version tag [here](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/etcd?gcrImageListsize=50).
 - ```apiserver-version```: The version of apiserver.
 If the registry is gcr, you could find the version tag [here](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/kube-apiserver?gcrImageListsize=50).